|Cornell University - Employee Assembly||19786||Yes|

 |Codes and Judicial Committee||

 The Codes and Judicial Committee of the University Assembly reviews any proposed motions related to the Campus Code of Conduct, and assists in staffing the University Hearing and Review Boards.
+The public is welcome to attend meetings in person or remotely via Zoom meeting access.

 |A.D.
 White Professor-At-Large Selection Committee||19833||No|